 Explore Mt.
 Hood on Two Wheels

 Catch a bus ride in Government Camp up to Timberline* to ride the exhilarating Timberline to Town Trail.
 You and your bike can get a lift up to Timberline on the Mt Hood Express bus to access the US Forest Service Timberline to Town Trail for a great mountain biking experience.
 This flow trail drop 2,000 feet over 5.5 miles from Timberline Lodge to Crosstown Trail.

 LEARN MORE ABOUT TIMBERLINE'S BIKE PARK

 *The only trail open to biking at Timberline Lodge is the Timberline to Town Trail, which is a US Forest Service Trail and not affiliated with Timberline Lodge itself.
 Timberline Road is not appropriate for cyclists.

-While there is still much planning and work to do, we have set a course toward offering a premium lift-serviced downhill mountain bike trail system at Timberline.
+While there is still much planning and work to do, we have set a course toward offering a premium lift-serviced mountain bike park and trail system at Timberline.